Teesta River: Water sharing challenge

 Disputes over the appropriate allocation and development of the water resources of the river have remained a subject of conflict between India and Bangladesh for almost 35 years, with several bilateral agreements and rounds of talks failing to produce results.

 Negotiations have been going on since 1983.
-In 1983, a temporary solution had been worked out— Bangladesh would get 36%, India would get 39% while the rest of the water remained unallocated.
+In 1983, a temporary arrangement was reached: Bangladesh would receive 36%, India 39% while, and the remainder would remain unallocated.
 Both countries signed a water sharing treaty in 1996 which would look into water sharing between the two countries in general following the Ganges water dispute.
 The water sharing remains a challenge.

+In recent developments, Bangladesh's interim government water advisor, Syeda Rizwana Hasan, told news agency PTI (Press Trust of India) on September 1, 2024, that both upper and lower riparian countries must follow international water-sharing principles.
+If a treaty remains out of reach, it could mark a significant shift in India-Bangladesh relations if diplomacy fails.

 Seismic concerns

-Teesta river area is in the seismically active Zone-V and has experienced micro-seismic activity.
-According to India's Ministry of Environment & Forests, the Teesta river dam projects have been approved with the requirement that they adopt suitable seismic coefficient in the design for the dam, tunnel, surge shaft and power house.
+Teesta River area is in the seismically active Zone-V and has experienced micro-seismic activity.
+According to India's Ministry of Environment & Forests, the Teesta River dam projects have been approved with the requirement that they adopt suitable seismic coefficient in the design for the dam, tunnel, surge shaft and power house.
 The projects are cascaded over the length of the river, do not store large amounts water, have small reservoirs, and therefore the projects are expected to have very low risk from the reservoir induced seismicity in the area.

 Climate and tectonics

-The Teesta river has preserved good imprints of climatic and tectonics along its valleys and catchments.
+The Teesta River has preserved good imprints of climatic and tectonics along its valleys and catchments.
 The interrelationship between climate, erosion, deposition and tectonic activities is not properly understood to date.
 These are being studied.